An LMS plugin like LearnDash is built to perform well under pressure.

 I’m not giving you an analytics lesson here, but you need to be clear about a couple of things when it comes to gathering and utilizing all your information.

-Questions like “What are the three most important priorities for your site?” or “What are your Key Performance Indicators (KPIs)?” are pretty board.
+Questions like “What are the three most important priorities for your site?” or “What are your Key Performance Indicators (KPIs)?” are pretty broad.
 If you’re looking for ‘actionable insights’, then your approach might need to be slightly different.

 There’s a simple formula that might be of help: